OctopusDeploy/docs/docs/administration/authentication-providers/azure-ad-authentication.md

 ### Mapping AAD Users into Octopus Teams (optional)

-If you want to manage user/team membership via AAD, you will need to configure Roles for your App. Â To add a Role(s) you will need to edit the App's manifest.
+If you want to manage user/team membership via AAD, you will need to configure Roles for your App.
+To add a Role(s) you will need to edit the App's manifest.

-- In the [modern portal](https://portal.azure.com)Â you can edit the manifest directly in the browser
+- In the [modern portal](https://portal.azure.com) you can edit the manifest directly in the browser
-- In the [old portal](https://manage.windowsazure.com)Â you will need to download and hand-edit the file:
+- In the [old portal](https://manage.windowsazure.com) you will need to download and hand-edit the file:
 ![](/docs/images/5670656/5865864.png)

  - Select **Manage Manifest** and download your App's manifest JSON file.
  - Edit the downloaded file to add the required Role(s), see below for further details.
- - SelectÂ **Manage Manifest** and upload the modified manifest.
+ - Select **Manage Manifest** and upload the modified manifest.